shabiel/M-Tools-Project/README.md

 # Brief Usage Tutorial
  1. Make sure that you have a VistALink port open on your VISTA environment.
 Cache users can use the XOBU SITE SETUP MENU to start a port.
 GT.M users need to use a xinetd listener that invokes `GTMLNX^XOBVTCP`.
+ 1.5 MAKE SURE YOU HAVE the key XUPROGMODE.
  2. Menu Window > Preferences > VistA.
 Give the server a name and add its ip address and port number for your VistALink port.
  3. Hit OK, OK.
  4. Open M Prespective by Window > Open Prespective > Other > VistA.
 You may need to resize your prespective  "restoring" the Windows.